kube-reporting/metering-operator/Documentation/Installation.md

   - Tectonic Prometheus Operator of version 1.6.0 or greater (Prometheus Operator v0.13)
   - ALM installed
+- A StorageClass for dynamic volume provisioning ([see configuring chargeback](configuration.md) for details.)
 - A properly configured kubectl to access the Kubernetes cluster.

 ## Installation